How to get a flight upgrade

 Flying solo makes an upgrade more likely

-Couples have slimmer, but still-existent chances, but large groups and families with kids usually have a better chance of winning the lottery.
+Couples have slimmer, but still-existent chances, while large groups and families with kids usually have a better chance of winning the lottery.

 Pick the right flight to max your chances

-Conventional wisdom says your best chances at being upgraded are if the economy section's packed.
+Conventional wisdom says your best chances of being upgraded are if the economy section's packed.
 But it is also true that quieter flights have more room for upgrades.

 The most likely upgrade scenario is if the economy section is full and the class above it isn't, so flights in school holidays to popular holiday destinations are a good bet, though that's also one of the most expensive times to fly.

-By the same token, early morning routes between city business hubs are hellish to get upgraded on; business class is likely to be packed already.
+By the same token, early morning routes between city business hubs are hellish to get upgraded on as business class is likely to be packed already.

 You've twice as much chance of finding a spare seat in a business cabin that has 40 seats than one that has 20, so it's worth investigating what's on offer in advance.
 The websites SeatGuru and SeatExpert catalogue the seating plans of all planes used by major airlines.